 During a disaster SEP can:

-- Provide personal disaster assistance through Emergency Social Services
+- Provide personal disaster assistance through Emergency Support Services

 - Provide aid to Emergency Agencies